dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

      expanded, they are generated by calling the tree’s children generating function on the node.

-   See also
+   :seealso:

      - :gf:`contract-node`
      - :gf:`tree-control-children-generator`

 .. generic-function:: find-item